 Students in this program may be exposed to blood-borne pathogens and infectious diseases through the provision of clinical services.
 It is for this reason that students are provided instruction on infectious diseases, mechanisms of disease transmission, and infection control procedures to reduce the risk of disease transmission, including those published by national public health agencies, the Occupational Safety and Health Administration (OSHA), and the U.S. Centers for Disease Control and Prevention (CDC).
 For more information, please refer to our student OSHA hazardous communication standard (PDF) and student exposure classification bloodborne pathogens (PDF) forms.

 Why Choose Central Piedmont

-Our program is accredited by ASHP.
+Our program is accredited by the American Society of Health-System Pharmacists (ASHP).
 Successful completion of an ASHP accredited pharmacy education program will become a requirement for PTCB certification by 2020.
 Additionally, income potential is greater with an Associate in Applied Science degree, and the North Carolina Board of Pharmacy recognizes graduates with an Associate in Applied Science degree in pharmacy technology as Validating Technicians.
 Validating Technicians have an expanded role in pharmacy practice in North Carolina and will be allowed to validate certain stocking and unit dose packaging functions of other pharmacy technicians in the hospital pharmacy setting.